Ptriantafyll/FlaskApi/README.md

 ``` bash
 pip install -r requirements.txt
 ```
-If you do not have python installed see [here](https://realpython.com/installing-python/) for instructions If you do not have pip installed see [here](https://pip.pypa.io/en/stable/installation/) for instructions
+If you do not have pip installed see [here](https://pip.pypa.io/en/stable/installation/) for instructions

 ## Development